ikramhasib007/jsonserver/README.md

 # JSON Server

-## Just you need to run two commands in two different terminal
+## Install module using `npm install` and you need to run two commands in two different terminal

 ```
 npm run db